 What You Need From The Night

-Short, sharp and ultimately heartbreaking, Laurent Petitmangin's What You Need from the Night shines a spotlight on lives that are unfolding in forgotten corners of the country, and how the far right lures in young people just looking for camaraderie – with devastating consequences.
+Tense, sharp and ultimately heartbreaking, Laurent Petitmangin's first novel, What You Need From The Night, shines a spotlight on lives that are unfolding in forgotten corners of France and asks what acts can truly be forgiven.

 'Heartbreaking . . . haunts you long after you've put it down'- Libération

 'As sublime as it is painful' - Le Parisien